 Doublefile Viburnum Shrubs for Sale Online

-Doublefile Viburnum Shrubs (mariesii) are truly a breathtaking shrub when in bloom.
+Doublefile Viburnum Shrubs (mariesii) is truly a breathtaking shrub when in bloom.
 Clothed in snowy white flowers in a pinwheel arrangement atop the branches in spring as if covered in snow, with attractive horizontal branching and good fall color, making it a fantastic specimen shrub.

 - Works great with taller trees and shrubs.

 - Wide-growing shrub.

 About Your Doublefile Viburnum Shrubs

 Deer-Resistant Doublefile Viburnum

 Viburnum mariesii is a truly breathtaking shrub when in bloom, draped in stunning white lacecap flowers held atop the branches in mid spring.
 The red fruits are held in abundance in spectacular clusters from mid summer to early fall.
 It has dark green foliage throughout the season.
 The serrated pointy leaves turn an outstanding brick red in the fall.
 Viburnum maresii is a multi-stemmed deciduous flowering shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.This is a relatively low-maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 |Habit:||Spreading, densely branched|

 |Pruning Season:||Prune in late winter, flowers on new wood|